-Every action your agent takes,
+Every action your AI agent takes,

 EU AI Act, Article 12